Tentative Apple Trees for Sale for Fall 2015

 In addition to the apples listed below, we have about 100 other apple varieties for Fall sale in very limited quantities.
 Please let us know what varieties you need or describe the apple characteristics you most value or let Tom select some great apple trees for you.

-Apple Trees for Sale Spring 2015
+Tentative Apple Trees for Sale Fall 2015

 Adam & Eve---very large (one of the largest apples), slightly flattened with ribbed bottom, greenish-yellow with some red, slightly tart, ripe September, from Wilkes County, NC.